SAP/cloud-active-defense/README.md

 }
 ```

-4. restart the demo

-`docker-compose up --build`
+3. check the console for the following line: `wasm log: read new config`

-5. visit `http://localhost:8000/forbidden`.
+4. visit `http://localhost:8000/forbidden`.
 This should give you an error message `Cannot GET /forbidden`.
 Check that an alert was sent to the console with LOW severity.

 ![forbidden decoy alert](./assets/alert.png)